LAB MEMBERS

 Assistant Professor

 I am an interdisciplinary scientist interested in understanding the diversity, ecology, population genetics and distribution patterns of animals such as invertebrates, fishes, amphibians, reptiles, birds and mammals.
-My research incorporates natural (ecology, genetics and evolution), physical (climate) and social sciences to understand the African wildlife ecology and improve wildlife conservation.
+My research incorporates natural (ecology, genetics and evolution), physical (climate) and social sciences to understand wildlife ecology and improve conservation.
 I am also interested in communicating science to the public through outreach programmes and storytelling.

 Read More